 The parallel cultivation platform consists of temperature controlled stirred bioreactor units that can be operated at 0.5 to 2.0 liter liquid volume, and are equipped with an extensive set of on- and off-line analytical facilities.
 There are two types of experimental units that are different in terms of the intensity of process analysis:

-· The standard experimental setup (30 units) is equipped with the on-line analytical equipment shown in red in Figure 2: Liquid electrode measurements include pH, Dissolved Oxygen (DO) concentration, Oxidation Reduction Potential (ORP), and ion specific electrode measurements (ISE, not shown).
+- The standard experimental setup (30 units) is equipped with on-line analytical equipment: Liquid electrode measurements include pH, Dissolved Oxygen (DO) concentration, Oxidation Reduction Potential (ORP), and ion specific electrode measurements (ISE, not shown).
 Off-gas analysis after drying of the gas is conducted with a multi-channel Mass Spectrometer (MS).

 The standard and intensive experimental setups serve a different experimental objective.
 The low-maintenance standard experimental setup is specifically suitable for medium to long-term experiments (1 to 12 months) with the objective to identify the functional development of a microbial community in well-defined conditions over many generations.
 When working with non-defined microbial communities these experiments typically concern microbial competition and succession studies, whereas for defined communities these systems are specifically suitable for directed evolution studies.
 On-line analysis of crucial process variables via e.g.-gas measurements allow for direct identification of major changes in functional process properties that may suggest that extra analyses are worthwhile to be taken.
 The intensive experimental setup is more suitable for short-term experiments (1 to 10 weeks) that aim to assess the effect of a specific process variable (e.g. pH, Temperature, influent composition) on the functional and molecular development of a specific microbial community.
 A high intensity experiment provides a high-resolution comparative analysis of the response of the system to the change imposed through detailed on-line liquid analysis.